mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 to replace the URL and filename with the one appropriate for your download.
 We'll also set our permissions here.

-..
-NOTE:: If you're paranoid like me about unzipping directly in an important
+..  note:: If you're paranoid like me about unzipping directly in an important
     directory like ``/opt/html``, you can always unzip it in another folder and move the ``limesurvey`` folder to ``/opt/html``.